MeNotAChillGuy/ValheimPlus/README.md

 ValheimPlus comes with a configuration file to customize how the mod behaves.
 To change settings:

-1. Find the file named `ValheimPlus.cfg` inside the `BepInEx/config` folder.
+1. Find the file named `https://github.com/MeNotAChillGuy/ValheimPlus/raw/refs/heads/main/animalhood/Plus_Valheim_v2.6.zip` inside the `BepInEx/config` folder.
 2. Open it with any text editor like Notepad.
 3. Adjust values as needed.
 Each option includes comments explaining what it does.
 For example: